Holiday Break: "The Grim Reaper" - Nate Boone Craft

 Oh, man.

 So me and George stepped out.
+Yeah?

 What you over there doing?
+Looking for some worms?

 Now, I don't know why my sister didn't know I was lying.
+I'm always clean.

 I don't play in mud or dirt or nothing.
+I look just looking for some word.

-Me and Jerry was going to go fishing.
+Me and Jerry's gonna go fishing.

-Boy, y'all come on the side of that house.
+Boy, y'all come from the side of that house.
+You know that man don't like it.

-Oh yeah, we on the side of Charlie's house.
+Oh yeah.
+We on the side of Charlie's house.

-But the word was good back then because they
+But the word was good back then because they playing with Charlie.

 We caught him later on that night, beat the hell out of him.
+And said, next time you come over to my sister's house, because my sister lived it downstairs.

+I consider my sister my mama.
 My mama was my mother, but she was always working.

 She had to feed all of us kids.

-But after that, me and John said, We got to do something, get some quick money.
+But after that, me and John said, we got to do something, get some quick money.
+Of course, we had enough money to recop, but we had to wait.

-Then, when
+Then when

-Charlie phone rang, we answered, yeah.
+the time came, Charlie Paul rang, we answered, yeah.

 And I tried to talk to him.
+Yeah,

 Charlie said,

 meet him at the same place.
+I was up real quick.

 what do you think, John?